![]() |

 Figueres Vilafant station is 5 kilometres from Figueres city centre, taxis are available.

-Paris Gare de Lyon station information & map Barcelona Sants station information & map
+Paris Gare de Lyon station guide & map Barcelona Sants station guide & map

 The sleeper alternative: For sleeper trains between Paris & Barcelona see here.